martinfelis/blendalot/doc/design.md

 3. UpdateTime(): right to left
 4. Evaluate(): left to right

+### Ownership of evaluation data (inputs and outputs)

+Except for the output node of a Blend Tree the following properties hold:

-To simplify implementation of nodes we enforce the following rule: all nodes only operate on data they own and any other data (e.g. inputs and outputs) are specified via arguments.
-This keeps the nodes dumb and pushes bookkeeping of data that is only needed during evaluation to the Blend Tree.
+* all Blend Tree nodes only operate on properties they own and any other data (e.g. inputs and outputs) are specified via arguments to `SyncedAnimationNode::evaluate(context, inputs, output)` function of the node.
+*

+Advantages:

+* Simplifies nodes and pushes complexities to the Blend Tree and State Machine class.
+* Simplifies testing of nodes
+* Resulting API could be exposed to GDScript such that custom nodes could be implemented in GDScript.

+Disadvantages:

+* Data has to be managed by the Blend Tree => additional bookkeeping *

 ### Blend Tree Evaluation